grantwill74/notes-on-algorithm-design/slides/module_9/module_9.md

 In this case, there is space allocated for $4 \times 4 = 16$ edges.

-Each edge is an int, and `sizeof(int)` is usally 4.
+Each weight is an int, and `sizeof(int)` is usally 4.
 Therefore we expect it to use 64 bytes.

 Is that a lot?
 Well, there are 7 edges.
 So, amortizing it: roughly $9.14$ bytes per edge.